JustArchiNET/ASF-ui/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: ✨ Enhancement
+name: ✨ Enhancement idea
-about: Suggest an idea to improve ASF-ui.
+about: Suggest an idea to improve ASF-ui
 labels: 🧐 Evaluation, ✨ Enhancement

 ---